Academic Support Courses

 Supporting Student Success

-Delivered by the Academic Success Center, EDUC 113 is a success course for students who are on probation or suspension.
-EDUC 114 delivers a similar curriculum and support for students beginning at UMBC.
-In partnership with the Office of Financial Aid, Student Business Services and the Office of Advising, EDUC 113/114 helps support students to succeed at UMBC and in life.
+Delivered by the Academic Success Center, UNIV 102 (formerly EDUC 113) is a success course for students who are on probation or suspension.
+In partnership with the Office of Financial Aid, Student Business Services and the Office of Advising, UNIV 102 helps support students to succeed at UMBC and in life.

 Successes

-If you are interested in EDUC 113 or EDUC 114, please email Dr. Delana Gregg.
+If you are interested in UNIV 102, please email Dr. Delana Gregg.

 Curriculum